“What best I can do? Exactly what I’ve done. My voice for the voiceless.”

 Dick used thousands of pages to try to get to the bottom of what these religious-type experiences exactly were—and why he was chosen for them.
 He entertained many theories, including that he simply might have been going insane.

 “This is a moment of great fear and sense of dread, to experience the irreality of himself and his world, and to have both go, both slip away.
 Can he survive without himself and his world?
 The continuity of identity is lost.
 New memories arise as if out of nothing.
 And the new self and world; all out of nothing—ex nihilo; new self, memories, identity and world without a history—a past–behind them: created on the spot—as if he always had been this other person with these other memories in and of this other world.”

 And what do I think about the Exegesis?
 I absolutely believe that the Exegesis was the modern equivalent of various mystical texts and treatises from throughout history; I’m especially thinking here of the lone monk or nun quivering from ecstatic experiences in their little room, filling page after page with insights and analysis.

 We seem to have very little room for such genuine mystics in today’s society, unless they consciously adopt a socially-acceptable, easily brandable schtick that might work really well at a TED talk.
-(This is not to put down the modern-day mystics who structure their teachings in this manner; I realize that it is a fact of life of the current age.)

 And I think of Phil’s realization towards the end of the Exegesis that if it wasn’t for his then-recent successes in mainstream popular culture (including the movie Blade Runner, which he called “Satan”), nobody would ever care to hear about any of his theology or mystical experiences.
 Because there’s not a lot of room for genuine shamans and mystics in this society.
 The pop-culture itself becomes the shamanistic gateway, the mystical portal.